This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your lawyer will also help you in several other ways, such as:

-- Recovering damages in a malpractice case that will provide you the money necessary for the best treatment for your child
+- Recovering damages in a malpractice case to get the money necessary for the best treatment for your child

 - Taking the burden of making big legal decisions off your shoulders